nconlisk/bookshelf-local/README.md

 # bookshelf
-A web app for cataloguing all physical and digital books owned by the user.
+A basic web app using REACT for cataloguing all physical and digital books owned by the user.

 TODO: